Exciting Community Engagement Strategies for Plan-Making

-You need a terrific community engagement process when your organization or government decides to do some city planning.
-You might need innovative community surveys and other ways to build public participation in the process.
+An outstanding community engagement process can make your organization or government's city planning or problem-solving projects more likely to make it all the way through plan implementation.
+You can use innovative online community surveys and other techniques to build informed public participation in the process.

-Good developers also want to understand positive methods for community engagement in the town planning process, even when dealing with an individual property.
+Good real estate developers also want to understand positive methods for community engagement in the town planning process, even when dealing with an individual property.

-The move from the word citizen to the word community might be less fortunate, as sometimes institutional and corporate interests have more influence now than they should have.
+The move from the word citizen to the word community is completely appropriate, as we increasingly recognize that not all of our residents are citizens.
+What might be less fortunate about substituting "community" for "citizen" is that sometimes institutional and corporate interests claim to be part of the "community" and therefore want more influence than they should have.

 If you're a community person and you've been invited to a sham community engagement process, certainly attend and do what you can.
 But if you have the privilege of being able to participate in an open-ended discussion or design process, consider yourself lucky and make the time.